 General Policies on Student Organizations

-- A student organization may not conduct any activity on the University campus unless official registration has been granted by UALR.
+- A student organization may not conduct any activity on the university campus unless official registration has been granted by UA Little Rock.

 - Student organizations shall not deny membership to any person on the basis of age, race, sex, religion, handicap, or national origin, although social fraternities and sororities may restrict membership by sex.